Table of Contents

 As a new subscriber, we’ll provide you with step-by-step instructions to teach you everything you need to know to start building your Legacy Portfolio today.

 How often is the Legacy Portfolio published?

 We publish the Legacy Portfolio issues monthly.
-It’s usually on the fourth Friday of the month.
 You can always check our publishing schedule here.
 In each new issue, you can expect to find new stock picks, updates on our current positions, and answers to reader questions.

 PBN General Questions